pvwnthem/pytransfer/README.md

+# PyTransfer is currently a very heavy WIP.
+It has a partial amount of it's planned features currently active and it only works on some systems.
+If it works for you it is safe to use.

 # PyTransfer

 PyTransfer is a Python-based file transfer program that allows you to send files or folders between two computers using sockets.